 - November, 2022: New paper published in PNAS: Aβ and tau prions feature in the neuropathogenesis of Down syndrome

-- July, 2022: Welcome to our newest graduate student, Stephanie Huard!
+- July, 2022: Welcome to our newest graduate student, Stephanie Huard (BMS)!

 - May, 2022: Carlo Condello named The Edward N. & Della L. Thome Memorial Foundation Awards Program in Alzheimer's Disease Drug Discovery Research 2021 Award Recipient